 - What MACD indicator setting to use.

 The MACD is one of the most powerful trend following and momentum indicator.
 The MACD is a commonly used technical indicator.
-The acronym stands for Moving Average Convergence Divergence.
+As stated, the acronym stands for Moving Average Convergence Divergence.

 A picture is worth a thousand words.
 So, here is how the classical MACD indicator looks like on a chart:

 The MACD can provide an earlier indication that an OLD trend is about to end and a NEW trend is about to start.
 The MACD manipulates its moving averages in a rather clever way.
+This indicator is especially useful in forex trading strategies.
 It can signal changes in trend much closer to when they actually occur.
 Please have a look at the chart example below to see the power of the MACD indicator.

 So, how does it work?

 Well, the MACD’s moving averages and histograms (see chart below) are derived from the price chart.
 They are calculated using a formula, which adds greater weight to the most recent price movements data.

 Remember?
 Price is king!

 Our popular Price Action Pin Bar Trading Strategy is a great introduction to what a pure price action strategy should look like.
 It can be also used in combination with the MACD Trend Following Strategy for a higher success rate.

 What about the indicator setting?